 - Line 2 baking sheets with silpat liners or parchment paper.
 Preheat the oven to 350 degrees.

-- Fill a pastry bag fitted with a 1/2 inch round tip, and pipe small circles of dough (about 3 inches in diameter) on the baking sheets, spacing them at least 2 inches apart.
-Or you can simply spoon the batter onto the baking sheets, using the back of the spoon or a small knife to spread them into a circle.
+- Fill a pastry bag fitted with a 1/2 inch round tip with the batter, and pipe small circles of dough (about 3 inches in diameter) onto the baking sheets, spacing them at least 2 inches apart.
+Or you can simply spoon the batter onto the baking sheets, using the back of the spoon or a small knife to spread the batter into 3 inch circles.

 - Bake the cake circles for about 8 minutes, or until they are puffed and give a little to the touch.
 Remove from oven and let cool on the pan.
-When they are completely cool, remove them from the pan carefully with a spatula.
+When they are completely cool, remove the cookies from the pan carefully with a spatula.

-- Make the filling: Place the marshmallow fluff, dulce de leche, powdered sugar, vanilla, vegetable shortening, and cinnamon in the bowl of a standing mixer.
+- Make the filling: Place the marshmallow fluff, dulce de leche, vanilla, vegetable shortening, and cinnamon in the bowl of a standing mixer.
 Beat mixture using the whisk attachment until light and fluffy, about 3 minutes.
+Add the powdered sugar 1 cup at a time, beating after each addition.
+Beat on high speed for 3-5 minutes longer until mixture is very light and well whipped.

-- Spread a thick layer of filling on the flat side of a chocolate cookie and top with another cookie to form a sandwich. (or use a pastry bag to pipe the filling).
+- Spread a thick layer of filling on the flat side of one chocolate cookie and top with another cookie to form a sandwich. (or use a pastry bag to pipe the filling onto the cookies).
+Repeat with remaining cookies.